boylepeter/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler

+Client asked for a business day planner to facilitate ease of daily activity.
+To accomplish this we relied upon an index file formatted with Bootstrap, but more heavily on Javascript and JQuery to power that page.
+Utilizing the styles provided by the client, we have met all client requirements as outlined below:

 GIVEN I am using a daily planner to create a schedule WHEN I open the planner
 THEN the current day is displayed at the top of the calendar